ankaAR/bestiario5e/_creatures/morkoth.md

 ***Anfibio.*** The morkoth puede respirar aire y agua.

-***Spellcasting.*** The morkoth is an 11th-level spellcaster.
+***Lanzamiento de conjuros.*** The morkoth is an 11th-level spellcaster.
 Its spellcasting ability is Intelligence (save DC 17, +9 to hit with spell attacks).
 The morkoth has the following wizard spells prepared:

 Cantrips (at will): acid splash, mage hand, mending, ray of frost, shocking grasp